SausageMuffins/Mind-Palace/Notes/Machine Learning/Perceptron Algorithm.md

 type:
  Note
  Complete
-summary: An algorithm to make linear classification learn from mistakes.
+summary: An algorithm to learn from mistakes.
 ---

 ## General Idea